 Rain Barrel Winterizing Tips

-– Make sure that the water source is disconnected for the winter so that no additional water runs into your barrel.
+– Disconnect the water source for the winter so that no additional water runs into your barrel.

 o For the EarthMinded RainStation from our rain barrel program, the kit came with a plug for where you disconnect the hose from the downspout.

 o For other barrels, you might need to connect a temporary downspout extension to your gutter, which should be positioned so that rainwater is directed away from the house.

 – Use up or drain the rain barrel so there is no water left inside.
 Water left in for the winter may freeze and crack the barrel.

 – Open the barrel’s spigot and leave it open while not in use to avoid freeze damage to the hardware of the barrel.

 – Rinse the interior of the barrel.
 Now is a good time to clean the barrel of sediment build up that occurs in many rain barrels during the rainy season.